 Can You Broil Your Crème Brûlée?

 But in a pinch, the broiler will work.
-Just place your Crème Brûlée on a sheet pan and broil about 4 inches from the element.
-Watch very carefully so your sugar does not burn.
+Place the dishes of Crème Brûlée on a sheet pan and broil about 4 inches from the element.
+Watch carefully so your sugar does not burn.
 You may need to line up your ramekins so they’re directly beneath a heat source.

 You May Also Like: